-Notice that the Reynolds stress tensor is the tensorial auto-correlation function of the velocity fluctuation field (multiplied by density $\rho$ ).
-It is possible to extend this "theory" of weak turbulence with the aid of a cross-correlation of the velocity field.
-The cross-correlation function involves taking the time average of products of velocity components (or other relevant physical quantities) at different points simultaneously, or at the same point at different times.
+Notice that the Reynolds stress tensor is the tensorial correlation function (also called "autocorrelation function") of the velocity fluctuation field at zero time delay (multiplied by density ρ); cf. Secs.
+6.4.1 and 6.5.1.
+Notice also that it involves the temporal cross-correlation function of components of the velocity fluctuation, e.g. $\delta v_x(\mathbf{x}, t) \delta v_y(\mathbf{x}, t)$ (Sec.
+6.5.1).
+It is possible to extend this weak-turbulence formalism so it probes the statistical properties of turbulence more deeply, with the aid of correlation functions with finite time delays, and correlation functions of velocity components (or other relevant physical quantities) at two different points in space simultaneously.
 (It is relatively straightforward experimentally to measure these correlation functions.)
-As we discuss in greater detail below (and as we also saw for one-dimensional random processes in Sec.
-5.3 and for multidimensional, complex random processes in Ex.
-8.7), the Fourier transforms of these correlation functions give the spatial and temporal spectral densities of the fluctuating quantities.
+As we discuss in greater detail below (and as we also saw for one- and two-dimensional random processes in Secs.
+6.4.4 and 6.5.2, and for multidimensional, complex random processes in Ex.
+9.7), the Fourier transforms of these correlation functions give the spatial and temporal spectral densities of the fluctuating quantities.

-Just as the structure of the time-averaged flow is governed by the time-averaged incompressibility and Navier-Stokes equations (15.11) (with the fluctuating variables acting on the time-averaged flow through the Reynolds stress), so also the fluctuating part of the flow is governed by the fluctuating (difference between exact and time-averaged) incompressibility and Navier-Stokes equations; see Ex.
-15.3.
+Just as the structure of the time-averaged flow is governed by the time-averaged incompressibility and Navier-Stokes equations (15.13) (with the fluctuating variables acting on the time-averaged flow through the Reynolds stress), so also the fluctuating part of the flow is governed by the fluctuating (difference between exact and time-averaged) incompressibility and Navier-Stokes equations.
+For details, see Ex.
+15.4.
+This is an important exercise; it exhibits the weak-turbulence formalism in action, and underpins the application to spatial energy flow in a 2-dimensional, turbulent wake in Fig. 15.7 below.